thinkinchicken/food-sales-predictions/README.md

 ## Machine Learning and Predictions
 Let's start diving into machine learning and whether we can train the data to help us predict item sales.
+We end up prepping the data by one hot encoding all the categorical features that are within the data set.
 We will go through 4 different machine learning models of predicting Item Sales based off of selected features.
 The four models are:
 1) Linear Regression